jimmelman/markdown-cv/index.md

 Joined as a senior analyst/programmer on the Superpartners R2 core registry.
 (Oracle , PL/SQL, Pro*C)

-Moved to the transition team in 2013 as a data engineer
+Moved to the transition team in 2013 as a data engineer.

 Designed/developed/optimised data transformation pipelines for largest data migration project in Australian Superannuation history.
 (5 million+ members and $2 billion+ in assets)

-Currently serving as Technical Lead (2 years), coordinating a team with a diverse range of ETL skills
+Currently serving as Technical Lead (2 years), coordinating a team with a diverse range of ETL skills.

 Oracle RDBMS (Exadata), Informatica, Java, J2EE, SQL, PL/SQL, TSQL, subversion, Jira